KaustubhK94/MCP_agentic/README.md

 # 🧠 Context-Aware Travel Agent using LlamaIndex + MCP

+## Cause similarity is not the same as relevance.

 > An MCP-powered travel planning agent that persistently remembers user searches,
 > separates exploration from decisions, and engineers context instead of relying
 > solely on conversation history.